 RFGH Diabetes Support Group

 The Redington-Fairview Diabetes Support Group welcomes people with Diabetes, family, friends, and anyone affected by the disease.
-The group meets monthly on the first or second Tuesday (except in July and August), from 5:30 - 6:30 p.m. in RFGH Conference Room #1.
-CLICK HERE to view full meeting schedule and upcoming topics of discussion.
-Call the Diabetes Education Office at 858-2261 or e-mail email@example.com for more information.
+The group meets monthly on the first Wednesday (except June - August), from 5:30 - 6:30 p.m. in RFGH Conference Room #1.
+Call the Diabetes Education Office at 858-2261 or e-mail firstname.lastname@example.org for more information.

 "I have been attending the RFGH Diabetes Support Group for 17 years, because it is a constant reminder that I am diabetic.
 I call diabetes a "wolf in sheep`s clothing"; we look fine on the outside, but it is constantly trying to attack our organs."